FoundationDB/fdb-document-layer/docs/developer-guide.md

 ## Read concern and Read preference

 The Document Layer exposes itself as a standalone MongoDB® server.
-And the write acknowledgement is sent back to client only after it is pesisted on all FoundationDB replicas.
-So, read concern and read preference are irrelavant and reads are always returned with fully consistent results.
+And the write acknowledgement is sent back to client only after it is persisted on all FoundationDB replicas.
+So, read concern and read preference are irrelevant and reads are always returned with fully consistent results.

 ## Index builds